5651 Nose Hill Drive NW Development Updates

-On June 11, 2018, City Council approved a land use re-designation (often called rezoning) of a parcel of land located at the intersection of Nose Hill Drive and 85th Street.
+June 11, 2018: City Council has approved a land use re-designation (often called rezoning) of a parcel of land located at the intersection of Nose Hill Drive and 85th Street (LOC 2018-0205).
 This parcel lies to the south of where Nose Hill Drive curves from a north – south direction to a westerly one.
 Please see the map below.

 The site is just north of the Alberta Environment and Parks facility.
 The parcel is a triangular shape and comprises .82 hectares (about 2 acres).
 The land is owned by private interests and is a remnant of Scenic Acres that was stranded when Nose Hill Drive was realigned into its current configuration.
 The land had been classed as S-FUD, Special Purpose – Future Urban Development and the successful application requested that the parcel be re-designated as M-H1d225.